bsmth/content/files/en-us/web/svg/reference/attribute/fx/index.md

 ---
-title: fx
+title: SVG fx attribute
+short-title: fx
 slug: Web/SVG/Reference/Attribute/fx
 page-type: svg-attribute
 browser-compat: svg.elements.radialGradient.fx
 sidebar: svgref
 ---

-The **`fx`** attribute defines the x-axis coordinate of the focal point for a radial gradient.
+The SVG **`fx`** attribute defines the x-axis coordinate of the focal point for a radial gradient.

 You can use this attribute with the following SVG elements: